ufechner7/KiteUtils.jl/docs/src/functions.md

 ```

 ## Geometric calculations
 Calculate the elevation angle, the azimuth angle and the ground distance based on the kite position.
+In addition,
+calculate the heading angle, the heading vector, the arc cos (safe version) and the initial kite reference frame.
 ```@docs
 calc_elevation
 calc_azimuth
+calc_heading
 calc_heading_w
 azimuth_east
 ground_dist